storybookjs/marko/CONTRIBUTING.md

 > **_Note:_** On Windows, you may need to run `yarn` before `yarn bootstrap`!

 The bootstrap command might ask which sections of the codebase you want to bootstrap.
-Unless you're going to work with ReactNative or the Documentation, you can keep the default.
+Unless you're doing something special you can keep the default.

 You can also pick directly from CLI: